Family Limited Partnership

 Is a Family Limited Partnership Right for You?

-A Family Limited Partnership (FLP) is a limited partnership that is owned and controlled by the members of a family.
+A Family Limited Partnership (FLP), by definition, is a limited partnership that is owned and controlled by the members of a family.
 Similar to other LP’s the Family Limited Partnership includes two types of partners: general partners and limited partners.
 The role of a general partner is to manage and control the its actions.
 It also bears 100% of the lability of the entity.
 Limited partners cannot legally manage the FLP and they are shielded, or have limited liability, from legal actions taken against the entity.
-The most they can lose is the capital they have contributed to the FLP.
+The most they can lose is the capital that they contributed to the FLP.

-The partnership, itself isn’t taxed.
-Rather, the partners are responsible for reporting partnership income on their personal tax returns in proportion to the percentage of interest they hold in the organization.
+The partnership, itself, doesn’t pay tax.
+Rather, the partners are responsible for reporting partnership income on their personal tax returns.
+It is paid in proportion to the percentage of interest they hold in the organization.

 Whether you have a small company or a large business, asset protection is important.
 In fact, it should of primary import.
-While asset protection may seem expensive and time-consuming, it is much more simple and time-efficient than going through a lawsuit and losing everything.
-All your personal and business assets – everything that you worked so hard to achieve – can be wiped out if your company were to encounter a legal issue and was not structured properly.
+Asset protection may seem expensive and time-consuming.
+As you know, it is much more simple and time-efficient than going through a lawsuit and losing everything.
+All your personal and business assets – everything that you worked so hard to achieve – can get wiped out if your company were to encounter a legal issue and were not structured properly.

-If you have one or more businesses that are owned by members in the family – or maybe you have significant assets that you want to pass down to younger generations such as children or grandchildren – then an asset protection vehicle called a family limited partnership may be what you need.
-An FLP is a type of entity that is primarily utilized to hold family assets in a consolidated fashion.
+Perhaps you have one or more businesses that family members own.
+Maybe you have significant assets that you want to pass down to younger generations such as children or grandchildren.
+Then an asset protection vehicle called a family limited partnership may be what you need.
+An FLP is a type of entity that families utilize primarily to hold assets in a consolidated fashion.
 The family determines the objectives of the entity and the FLP helps divide and control, income and appreciation.

 What Does a Family Limited Partnership Do?

-The main goal of an FLP is to centralize all assets of the family, including business and personal interest.
-What this means is that in the event lawsuit against a limited partner, the assets inside of your limited partnership cannot be touched by a judgment creditor.
-You may end up losing some business assets if a corporation inside of your FLP is sued, but you won’t lose everything you own.
+The main goal of an FLP is to centralize all assets of the family, including business and personal interests.
+What this means is that in the event lawsuit against a limited partner, a judgment creditor cannot readily touch the assets inside of your limited partnership.
+You may end up losing some business assets if someone sues a corporation inside of your FLP.
+But you won’t lose everything you own.
 You’ll still be able to hang onto your home, personal bank accounts, stocks and personal items that you hold dear.

-In an FLP, each family member owns shares of the business, which can be gifted over the course of many years.
-That way, you’ll be exempt from the gift tax, which can eat away at your profits.
+In an FLP, each family member owns shares of the business, which the FLP can gift away over the course of many years.
+That way, you’ll be exempt from the gift tax, which would otherwise eat away at your profits.

 An FLP is also useful for tax purposes.
 It allows a person to transfer assets to other family members, thereby reducing your tax liability.
 It’s worth noting that an FLP is not necessarily limited to an actual business.
-You have the ability to put assets such as the companies that own family farms, ranches and real estate in an FLP, even if these assets do not generate income like a normal business would.
+You have the ability to put assets such as the companies that own family farms, ranches and real estate in an FLP.
+You can do so even if these assets do not generate income like a normal business would.

-Plus, there are possible valuation discounts when transferring limited partnership interests from one party to another.
-In theory since the limited partners have limited control, the assets that represent their portion of the interested in the FLP are deemed to be worth less than they actually are for tax calculation purposes.
+On top of this, there are possible valuation discounts when transferring limited partnership interests from one party to another.
+Here is the theory.
+The limited partners have limited control So, the IRS deems the assets that represent their portion of the interested in the FLP as worth less than they actually are for tax calculation purposes.
 This allows you to transfer much more to your children during your lifetime without a tax impact than you would be able to outside of the entity.

 Who is Considered Family in a Family Business?

-Sure, you may be close to your second cousin, but is he considered family for the legal purposes of an FLP?
+Sure, you may be close to your second cousin, but is he family for the legal purposes of an FLP?
 Not usually.
-For tax purposes, family is defined as a person’s spouse, children, parents, grandparents and grandchildren.
+For tax purposes, the IRS defines family as a person’s spouse, children, parents, grandparents and grandchildren.